 - Pickups : Calibrated T-Type

-Available left handed in Sixties Cherry, Vintage Ebony and Vintage Burst finishes.
+Available left handed in Sixties Cherry and Vintage Burst finishes.

 Gibson ES-335 Figured